AI Litigation: Advantages, Disadvantages, & Legal Challenges

 Skill Development for Legal Professionals

-Legal professionals will need to learn how to select the right tool for the job, use the tools effectively, and generally stay up to date with new developments to stay ahead of the curve and ensure that they’re getting the most from these powerful tools.
+Legal professionals will need to learn how to select the right tool for the job, use the tools effectively, and generally stay up to date with new developments to stay ahead of the curve and ensure they’re getting the most from these powerful tools.

 Better Decision Making